- ICH GCP

 Visit 3 (at 5 weeks after the start of administration of Saskatoon berry): Participants will be asked to provide feedback on general well-being and the intake of Saskatoon berry.
 Body weight, blood pressure and heart rate will be measured and recorded.

 Visit 4 (at 10 weeks after the start of the dietary regimen): Participants will be asked to collect stool sample with the collection kit within 1 week before the visit and bring it to the visit.
 They will also be asked to have an overnight fasting the night before visit.
-They will receive an OGTT.
-Blood samples for insulin, liver enzymes, creatinine, lipid profile and inflammation markers will be collected from each participant.
+They will receive blood withdrawal for biochemical tests and OGTT as the same as visit 2.
 During the visit, body weight, blood pressure and heart rate of participants will be taken.
 Questionnaires on participants' dietary intake, physical activity and feedback to the study will be completed.

 Participants will receive a $50 honorarium gift card for their participation.
 Sample collection and analyses: OGTT, ALT, AST, creatinine and lipid profile will be analyzed in Clinical Chemistry in Health Science Centre, Winnipeg.
-Inflammation mediators will be analyzed in the Dr. G. Shen's laboratory.
+Insulin, hs-CRP and GLP-1 will be analyzed in the Dr. G. Shen's laboratory.
 Homeostatic model assessment-insulin resistance or homeostatic model assessment for insulin resistance (HOMA-IR) will be calculated based on fasting plasma glucose and insulin.
 Stool samples will be aliquoted and stored under -80°C before submission.
 Microbiome analysis will be conducted in Integrate Microbiome Resource at Dalhousie University.
+Fecal short chain fatty acids (SCFA) will be measured in Microbiome Insight in University of British Columbia.

 Study Type